kwkoo/redhat-pins-ai-demo/README.md

 		    -f rtsp \
 		    rtsp://$MEDIAMTX:8554/mystream"

+01. If you wish to run `ffmpeg` on OpenShift instead of streaming from your local machine,

+		oc apply -n $PROJ -f ./yaml/ffmpeg.yaml

 01. Access the Red Hat Pins web application with a web browser at the URL from 2 steps above